 After setting this up, your iPhone will automatically fill in the 2FA code when you sign in to the concerned site.

-How to delete two-factor authentication in iOS 15 on iPhone
+Delete two-factor authentication on iPhone

 You must understand that deleting the two-factor authentication would lock you out if you do not turn off the 2FA feature first.